Trauma

 2. Adjust the Distance

 Complete estrangement (no contact) is not the only option.
 There are gradual ways to create distance, such as "low contact" (reducing the frequency of communication) and the "gray rock method" (refraining from emotional reactions and giving only bland responses).
 The key is finding a distance that feels safe for you.
+The right distance differs from person to person and may change over time.

 3. Rewrite the Inner Critic